awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-gradle.rst

           }

-Gradle automatically resolves the correct version of your SDK dependencies using the information from the BOM.
+Gradle automatically resolves the correct version of your SDK dependencies by using the information from the BOM.

-The following is an example of a complete :file:`build.gradle` file that includes a dependency for |AK|:
+The following is an example of a complete :file:`build.gradle` file that includes a dependency for |AK|.

 .. code-block:: groovy